2019

 ● Friday, 4-19-2019: Comparing female genital mutilation to male circumcision is like comparing the severing of a finger to a manicure.
 One (the latter) is healthful; the other, extremely harmful, with no benefit or justification.
 The comparison (of mutilation to circumcision) is outrageous!

 ● Saturday, 4-20-2019: I pride myself on being good with words.
-And yet, it was not until I was in my 40s that I finally realized that the word XING, as in the road sign, “SCHOOL XING”, meant crossing.
+And yet, it was not until I was in my 40s that I finally realized that the word XING, as in the road sign, “SCHOOL XING”, means crossing.
 Until then, I thought it was a single-syllable word, pronounced “Ksing”, and I had no idea what a “school xing” was . . . though I figured it had something to do with schools, or was located near schools.
 Similarly, for a very long time I thought that RSVP was a word, which I pronounced “risvipee.”
 I had no idea what it meant.
 Strange that I never bothered to look them up.

 ● Thursday, 4-25-2019: Men’s and women’s clothing styles tell much about the societal relationship between the sexes, thus: Women’s clothing typically reveals far more of the female body than men’s clothing reveals of the male body.
 For example, a dress reveals a woman’s naked legs; her arms and shoulders are bared; and her breasts are often revealed in one way or another.
 But men’s clothing usually completely covers a man’s legs and arms; the only skin showing on a dressed man is his hands, face, and a bit of his neck; the size or shape of his penis is rarely even hinted at.
 The purpose is to reveal women’s bodies to men, so that a man can judge women’s physical attractiveness and select a woman for her physical beauty.
 Women don’t need to see men’s bodies, because they (women) are passive in this regard.
 Women don’t select men; men select women.
 Women are sexual objects, not agents.
 Men are agents, not sexual objects.
 On second thought, it’s perhaps not quite so simple.
 The clothing difference reflects differences in the aspects of the opposite sex that men and women find attractive: by and large, at least initially, men are more attracted to women’s bodies than women are attracted to men’s bodies; a woman responds more strongly to a man’s character and personality.
 Moreover, even if men are typically the initiators in establishing romantic relationships, women are not completely passive.
 They feel romantic desire toward men; they want romantic relationships; and find certain men more physically attractive than others.
 Besides, for a successful romantic relationship, the attraction must be mutual.
 Which means that, to win a mate, a woman must make herself attractive to the man she likes, including by dressing so that he’ll find her attractive.
 So perhaps the clothing difference, far from signifying that men are agents and women are objects, simply gives people what they need in order to find mates.